Federal Energy Regulatory Commission.

 Nathaniel J. Davis, Sr.,

-In consideration of the foregoing, the Commission amends parts 153 and 157, chapter I, title 18, Code of Federal Regulations, as follows:
+In consideration of the foregoing, the Commission is proposing to amend parts 153 and 157, chapter I, title 18, Code of Federal Regulations, as follows:

 PART 153—APPLICATIONS FOR AUTHORIZATION TO CONSTRUCT, OPERATE, OR MODIFY FACILITIES USED FOR THE EXPORT OR IMPORT OF NATURAL GAS